 Example 7: Birthday Email

-Workflows is a great automation tool for nurturing new leads, on-boarding new customers, and up-selling to existing customers.
+A workflow is a great marketing automation tool for nurturing new leads, onboarding new customers, and up-selling to existing customers.
 Want to see how they can work for your business?

 This blog post was updated on 11 November 2022.